 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the actuarial information included in the required supplementary information as of the benefit information date and the reported amounts of additions to and deductions from plan net position during the reporting period.
+Actuarial valuations are used to determine the net pension liability.
 Actual results could differ from those estimates.
 The Fund utilizes various investment instruments, which, by nature, are exposed to a variety of risk levels and risk types, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and those changes could materially affect the amounts reported in the Consolidated Statements of Fiduciary Net Position.